listman-io/docs/README.md

 > **Note:** we never store your billing detail on our servers.
 All the billing information and payments processed by Stripe.
 3. Once billing details are added, go to Subscriptions section
 4. Click on **Add Subscription**
-5. Type name of the new SharePoint `host` you want to archive or export data from.
+5. Type name of the new SharePoint `host` you want to archive or export data from like `listman.sharepoint.com` or `localhost`.
 If you host is accessible only by IP address or localhost type them as they are. **Do not type port**.
 6. Click on **Save**.
 Now your Subscription is created but not yet activated.
-7. Check your details, note generated `AppKey` and click on *Activate* button.
+7. Check your licence details, note generated `AppKey` and click on **Activate** button.
 Now your subscription and you could use `host` and `appKey` in your config file (see section...).

-> **Note**: you can't change the host after subscription is activated so make sure to thoroughly check your details.
+> **Note**: you can't change the **host** after subscription is activated so make sure to thoroughly check your details.
 8. You could delete an active subscription at any time.

 > **Note**: Listman.io doesn't support to *Pausing* a subscription.

-9. If you need to archive or export lists from multiple SharePoint instances (hosts) you have to create a subscription for each host.
+9. If you need to archive or export lists from multiple SharePoint Instances available on different hosts you have to create a dedicated subscription for each host.

 Once subscription is activated your card will be billed immediately.
 Make sure you have sufficient funds available on your card each month so your subscription will stay active.